Black bear guide: how to identify, where to find them and what to do if you encounter one

 According to Born Free USA, black bears can be legally hunted in 27 states in America, and between 40,000 to 50,000 bears are legally hunted there each year.
 More are illegally poached, and many are killed in car accidents as well.

-What should you do if you see a black bear?
+What should you do if you see an American black bear?

 If you come across a black bear at close range, the usual advice is to retreat slowly, still facing the bear.
 Do not run.
 Black bears are known to make mock-charges to within a few metres – if they do this, stand your ground and shout.